 Manuel de Falla: Homenaje pour Le Tombeau de Claude Debussy

-Two years after the death of Claude Debussy in 1918, a French musicologist Henri Prunières, also the founder/editor of the music magazine La Revue Musicale, commissioned 6 o 7 leading composers including Falla to commemorate this great French pianist/composer.
-Miguel Llobet, the famous guitarist, pupil of Tárrega and Casals, also a friend of Falla, also repeatedly requested Falla to compose a guitar piece.
+Two years after the death of Claude Debussy in 1918, a French musicologist Henri Prunières, also the founder/editor of the music magazine La Revue Musicale, commissioned 6 o 7 leading composers including Falla to commemorate the death of this great French pianist/composer.
+On the other hand, the famous guitarist Miguel Llobet, also a friend of Falla, repeatedly requested Falla to compose a guitar piece.
 Falla decided to kill two birds with one stone.
-This piece was composed entirely in Granada with the partial collaboration of Llobet.
+This piece was composed during the years Falla was settling in Granada with the help of his composer friend Ángel Barrios; Barrios helped Falla find accomodation in Granada and introduced Falla to the cultural circle of Granada.
 According to José Rey de la Torre, well-known Cuban guitarist, pupil of Llobet, when the work was almost finished, Falla, Llobet, and many writers and artists of Granada met up at Lorca’s house.
 There, Falla and Llobet worked together in a small room for the last refinement.

-This piece “Homenaje” is evoking two compositions of Debussy, ”Soirèe dans Grenade (The Evening in Granada)” and “La Puerta del Vino (Wine Gate)“.
+This piece “Homenaje” evokes two compositions of Debussy, ”Soirèe dans Grenade (The Evening in Granada)” and “La Puerta del Vino (Wine Gate)“.
 Both are related to Granada and based in the habanera rhythm.

 Debussy composed ”Soirèe dans Grenade”, which is a part of “Estampes (1930)” evoking some Spanish friends, especially Falla.